-Most people visiting the region and hiking Mount Marcy will stay in nearby Lake Placid.
-If you’re looking for a shorter and easier hike in the area, try family friendly High Falls Gorge on the way to Whiteface Mountain.
+Most people visiting the region and hiking Mt Marcy will stay in nearby Lake Placid.

 Lake Placid is perfectly located as a base for the best things to do in the area and is just 15-20 minutes drive from Adirondack Loj parking lot.

-If you’re looking for somewhere special to stay in the Adirondacks, book a room at Snow Goose Bed and Breakfast (9.5 / 10 on Booking.com).
+If you’re looking for somewhere special to stay in the Adirondacks, book a room at Snow Goose Bed and Breakfast.

 The quaint B&B is located in Keene Valley, which is 22 miles (32 minutes drive) from Adirondack Loj parking lot and the Mount Marcy hike.

-So, you would either have to get up and set off 15 minutes earlier on the morning of your hike, or do what we did, which was to check out of our Lake Placid hotel, hike Mount Marcy and then check into Snow Goose and unwind after a long day.
+So, you would either have to get up and set off 15 minutes earlier on the morning of your hike, or do what we did:

 The B&B is also located very close to Indian Head, an immensely popular photography location.
 Next time we’re in the Adirondacks, we’ll be staying here again!